Alimobasheri/react_native_game/src/docs/surfer.md

 - Wave must use actual `wave.x` position, not centered version
 - Dynamic wave amplitude scaling is critical - missing `windowHeight` multiplier causes tiny/no effect
 - Spatial decay (`exp(-8 * distance)`) makes waves fade with distance from origin
+- Wave interaction only triggers when surfer is in `STABLE_SURFING` state
+- Wave force uses decayed amplitude/speed at surfer position, not original values
+- Far waves have less impact due to decay; close waves have more impact